Eggless Pancakes

 - Do not over-mix the batter, as this can affect how fluffy they become.
 I find once the flour is just incorporated, it’s good to go!

 - Always make fresh batter every time.
 The leftover batter will not rise as it becomes thick.
+This is why I don’t recommend prepping the batter in advance.

 - For gluten-free pancakes, use gluten-free flour.
+I had success with Bob’s Red Mill and Doves Farm brands.

-- Add mix-ins, like chocolate chips, blueberries, rolled oats, vanilla extract, or your favorite spices.
+- Add mix-ins like chocolate chips, blueberries, rolled oats, vanilla extract, or your favorite spices.

 Storage instructions